About Dr. Swenson

 Dr. Swenson has given keynote presentations to national medical conferences such as the American Academy of Family Physicians, the American Association of Occupational Medicine, and the U. S. Army Medical Research and Materiel Command Commander's Conference.
 He has given a dozen presentations at the Mayo Clinic as well as hundreds of other national, state, and local medical settings.
 He also has researched extensively and written on the future of healthcare, helping to initiate a national multidisciplinary group examining health care reform and exploring new paradigms.
-He was presented the Educator of the Year Award by Christian Medical and Dental Associations and the National Leadership Award from the Central States Occupational Medical Association for his original work on margin and overload.
+He was presented the Educator of the Year Award by Christian Medical and Dental Associations (CMDA) and the National Leadership Award from the Central States Occupational Medical Association for his original work on margin and overload.
+In 2017, he received CMDA's President's Heritage Award.

 Dr. Swenson and his wife, Linda, live in Menomonie, Wisconsin.
 They have two sons, Matthew (& Suzie) and Adam (& Maureen), and a granddaughter, Katja Elizabeth.